grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

 This makes our second Statement true and concludes this example.
+I I were to go on, my next step would be to implement the newly discovered `Channel` interface.

 ## Summary

-In this chapter, we delved into writing mock-based Statement in a test-first manner.
-It demonstrated an example of how I would approach developing a class in a test-first way.
-I consider it important to remember that this is an example of how it can be done, not "the true way" or the right path.
-There were many situations where I got several TODO items pointed by my compiler or the failing test.
+In this chapter, we delved into writing mock-based Statements and developing classes in a test-first manner.
+This example is not a strict prescription or any kind of "one true way" of test-driving such implementation - some things could've been done differently.
+For example, there were many situations where I got several TODO items pointed by my compiler or the failing test.
 Depending on many factors, I might've approached them in a different order.
-For example, in the second behavior, I could've defined `data` as `Any.Array<byte>()` right from the start (and left a TODO item to check on it later) to get the Statement to compiling state quicker.
+For example, in the second behavior, I could've defined `data` as `Any.Array<byte>()` right from the start (and left a TODO item to check on it later and confirm whether it can stay this way) to get the Statement to compiling state quicker.

-Another interesting point was the moment when I discovered the `Channel` interface - I'm aware that I slipped over it by saying something "we can see that the class has too many purposes, then magic happens and then we've got an interface to delegate parts of the logic to".
+Another interesting point was the moment when I discovered the `Channel` interface -- I'm aware that I slipped over it by saying something "we can see that the class has too many purposes, then magic happens and then we've got an interface to delegate parts of the logic to".
 This "magic happens" part is often called "interface discovery" and we will dig a little deeper into it in the next chapter.

-You might've noticed that this chapter was longer than the last one and jump to a conclusion that it means that TDD complicates things rather than simplifying them.
+You might've noticed that this chapter was longer than the last one, which may lead you to a conclusion that TDD complicates things rather than simplifying them.
 There were, however, several factors that made this chapter longer:

-1. In this chapter, we specified both behaviors (happy path plus error handling), whereas in the last chapter we only specified one (happy path).
+1. In this chapter, we specified two behaviors (happy path plus error handling), whereas in the last chapter we only specified one (happy path).
 1. In this chapter, we designed and implemented the `DataDispatch` class and discovered the `Channel` interface whereas in the last chapter they were given to us right from the start.
-1. As I assume the test-first way of writing Statements is less familiar to you, I took my time to explain it in more detail.
+1. Because I assume the test-first way of writing Statements is less familiar to you, I took my time to explain it in more detail.
-1. The through process I described usually takes seconds in writing and maybe several minutes in thinking.
+1. The process I described usually takes seconds in writing and maybe several minutes in thinking.

-TODO why is this way of test-first usual? let's try to implement the channel.

-TODO write that this process usually takes seconds.

-TODO why a mock? because real channel does not exist and context independence.??

-TODO what next - we can specify/implement Channel.

-TODO deciding what we start from is about deciding what can give us the best feedback.

-TODO I often write everything and then generate code.

-TODO specifying the negative - quote from Kent Beck.
-"I often optimize for the mistakes that I make or we collectively make"

-TODO examine the way Steve Freeman and Nat Pryce described in mock roles not objects